Miyo Iwakoshi: Death

 Miyo Iwakoshi died in 1931 at 79 years old.
 She was provided with no headstone or clear marker as to where she was buried.
 At the time she died, anti-Japanese sentiment meant she would likely have been buried outside of the Pioneer Cemetery.
 An anti-Japanese sentiment group within Gresham, the Japanese Exclusion League, desired for any Japanese people to be buried in White Birch Cemetery rather than Pioneer Cemetery.
 It was assumed that she was buried outside of Pioneer Cemetery or in one of the other cemeteries.
 After further research, it was later discovered that she was buried close to McKinnon in Pioneer Cemetery, with a Japanese cedar marking her grave.
-In 1988, the Japanese American Citizens League and the Gresham Historical Society contributed a granite headstone and a planted Japanese maple as an marker of her burial.
+In 1988, the Japanese American Citizens League and the Gresham Historical Society contributed a granite headstone and a planted Japanese maple as a marker of her burial.
 As of 2021, the trees remain at the site.